 3. A Comfortable Bra

-Early on, I purchased these Maternity Bras, which I used throughout my pregnancy, and then for nursing once our baby came home.
+Early on, I purchased these seamless Maternity Bras, which I used throughout my pregnancy, and then for nursing once our baby came home.

 Regarding pumping bras, I never found one that I liked or would recommend.